 Intense snow coverage may cover trail markings and signs.
 Bring a compass and a topographical map and be sure to know how to use them in any condition.
 The weather may obstruct your GPS signal and point you in all sorts of directions.

 Your hike might only take two hours but with treacherous conditions, an accident can mean having to spend the night.
 An unprepared vs. prepared overnight stay during the wintertime can be the difference between life or death.
-Most likely nothing will happen, but in the case it does, know the risks and plan for them, and bring:
+Most likely nothing will happen, but in case it does, know the risks and plan for them and bring:

-That's a long list but it can make all the difference!
+That's a long list but it can make all the difference.

 The best thing to do for any potentially risky situation is to be prepared.
-Taking a class, the L.I.T.
-First Aid and Lifeguarding Training Course can ensure that you're ready for any scenario.
+Taking a class, like the L.I.T.
+First Aid and Lifeguarding Training Course, can ensure that you're ready for any scenario.
 Sign-up for a class and take comfort in knowing you're well prepared to cope with the precarious mountain conditions and focus on the beautiful snowy hike ahead of you.